-This policy covers the responsible investment ("RI") approach for the Airways Pension Scheme ("APS") and New Airways Pension Scheme ("NAPS").
-They are collectively known as "the Schemes".
+This policy covers the responsible investment ("RI") approach for the Airways Pension Scheme ("APS" or "the Scheme").

-This policy applies to all investments held by the Schemes.
+This policy applies to all investments held by the Scheme.

-The Trustee Directors of the Schemes (the "Trustee Boards") believe the RI approach outlined in this policy is consistent with their fiduciary duty to the beneficiaries of the Schemes.
-It reflects an evolution of the Schemes' existing RI approach in line with the Trustee Boards' Mission Statement set out below.
+The Trustee Directors of the Scheme (the "Trustee Board") believe the RI approach outlined in this policy is consistent with their fiduciary duty to the beneficiaries of the Schemes.
+It reflects an evolution of the Scheme's existing RI approach in line with the Trustee Board's Mission Statement set out below.

-Further information about the Schemes, including this policy and Statement of Investment Principles, can be found on the Schemes' publicly accessible websites.
+Further information about the Scheme, including this policy and Statement of Investment Principles, can be found on the Scheme's publicly accessible website.